usbarmory/tamago-example/README.md

   1. Directory and file write/read from an in-memory filesystem.

+  2. SD/MMC card detection (only on non-emulated runs).

-  2. Timer operation.
+  3. Timer operation.

-  3. Sleep operation.
+  4. Sleep operation.

-  4. Random bytes collection (gathered from SoC TRNG on non-emulated runs).
+  5. Random bytes collection (gathered from SoC TRNG on non-emulated runs).

-  5. ECDSA signing and verification.
+  6. ECDSA signing and verification.

-  6. Test BTC transaction creation and signing.
+  7. Test BTC transaction creation and signing.

-  7. Key derivation with DCP HSM (only on non-emulated runs).
+  8. Key derivation with DCP HSM (only on non-emulated runs).

-  8. Large memory allocation.
+  9. Large memory allocation.

 Once all tests are completed, and only on non-emulated hardware, the following network services are started on [Ethernet over USB](https://github.com/f-secure-foundry/usbarmory/wiki/Host-communication)